 Your driving and claims records

 Drivers with lots of accidents, speeding tickets or insurance claims on their record are considered higher risk.
-One minor conviction typically has little or no impact on your premium; however, a second minor conviction in a three-year period may increase your rates.
+One or more convictions may increase your premium.
 You may also pay more if you have multiple at-fault collisions in the last six years, or one serious conviction in the last three years.

 - Saving tip: Build a good driving history.
 Reduce the chances of a collision by driving carefully and obeying the road rules.
 Here are three simple ways to improve your safety behind the wheel and cut driving costs.